 8 Top-Rated Day Trips from Sorrento

 Sorrento's location on the Bay of Naples is not only a beautiful one, but it's well positioned as a base for exploring the entire region.
 The Bay of Naples and the Amalfi Peninsula, which forms its southern shore, are lined with some of Italy's best known tourist attractions.
-You can hop a boat to Naples, the idyllic Isle of Capri, or the Amalfi Coast.
+One of the most popular things to do here is to hop on a boat and travel to Naples, the idyllic Isle of Capri, or the Amalfi Coast.
 The Circumvesuviana train takes you to Pompeii and Herculaneum, and from either of these, it's a short bus ride to Vesuvius, the mountain that destroyed both of these ancient cities.
-It's even easier to see any of these places on the many day tours that are offered from Sorrento.
+Plan your adventures with this list of the top day trips from Sorrento:

 Uncovered after lying for centuries encased in a thick layer of solidified volcanic ash that engulfed the town of 20,000 residents in AD 79, Pompeii gives a poignant look at life in ancient Roman times.
 You can walk through homes, meeting places, temples, theaters, and shops that have been coming to light since excavations began in the 1700s.
 As you tour, you can't help but be aware of still-smoldering Mount Vesuvius looming in the background.